bcharlier/HMMA238/Projects/TeamWorkflow/workflow.md

 Let us say we are working with a team on a new project and we want to use git as a team work tool.

 ## Configuration phase
 First of all, go to a directory of our choice and open a terminal from it.
+(Or open a terminal and go to a directory of your choice from it.)
 Now we want our teammates to be able to identify who made each contribution.
 For this purpose, we need to set up a name and an e-mail :
 ```
 $ git config --global user.name "Your Name"
-$ git config --global user.email "your@ema.il"
+$ git config --global user.email "your@email"
 ```

 Since we want to track a remote repository,